-260 Model performance
+266 Model performance

-- Table 1, Table 2, Table 3 and Figure 2 show that the standard lazar algorithm (with - 262 MP2D fingerprints) give the most accurate crossvalidation results.
-R Random Forests, - Support Vector Machines and Tensorflow models have similar accuracies with balanced sensitivity (true position rate) and specificity (true negative rate). lazar models with PaDEL descriptors have low sensitivity and R Deep Learning models have low specificity.
-265 The accuracy of lazar in-silico predictions are comparable to the interlaboratory vari-266 ability of the Ames test (80-85\% according to Benigni and Giuliani (1988)), especially for 267 predictions with high confidence (84%).
-This is a clear indication that in-silico predic-268 tions can be as reliable as the bioassays, if the compounds are close to the applicability 269 domain.
-This conclusion is also supported by our analysis of lazar lowest observed 270 effect level predictions, which are also similar to the experimental variability (Helma et 271 al. (2018)).
-272
+Table 1, Table 2, Table 3 and Figure 2 show that the standard lazar algorithm (with

+MP2D fingerprints) give the most accurate crossvalidation results.
+R Random Forests,

+269 Support Vector Machines and Tensorflow models have similar accuracies with balanced

+270 sensitivity (true position rate) and specificity (true negative rate). lazar models with

+PaDEL descriptors have low sensitivity and R Deep Learning models have low specificity.

+272 The accuracy of lazar in-silico predictions are comparable to the interlaboratory varipredictions with high confidence (84%).
+This is a clear indication that in-silico predictions can be as reliable as the bioassays, if the compounds are close to the applicability domain.
+This conclusion is also supported by our analysis of lazar lowest observed

+273 ability of the Ames test (80-85% according to Benigni and Giuliani (1988)), especially for effect level predictions, which are also similar to the experimental variability (Helma et al. (2018)).